-The American Recovery and Reinvestment Act of 2009 (federal stimulus or ARRA) led to a 13.6 percent increase in the maximum Food Stamp benefit (though October 2013).
-In addition, because unemployment rates rose to high levels during the Great Recession, the three-month time limit on able-bodied childless adults was temporarily suspended as allowed under the rules adopted with welfare reform.
+The American Recovery and Reinvestment Act of 2009 (federal stimulus or ARRA) increased the maximum SNAP benefit by 13.6 percent.
+Due to ordinary SNAP nominal benefit changes and additional legislation, the benefit increase was sunset in October 2013.
+In addition, because unemployment rates rose to high levels during the Great Recession, in most states the three-month time limit on able-bodied childless adults was temporarily suspended as allowed at state option during periods of high unemployment under the rules adopted with welfare reform.